I love educating others on how to make natural beauty products in their own home.

 - Take the two lemon halves and squeeze them into the brown sugar until you can't squeeze them anymore, it's okay if some of the seeds get in the mix.

-- Take the honey and place it in the bowl and mix until all the ingredients are blended it should be pretty clumpy.
+- Take the honey and place it in the bowl and mix until all the ingredients are blended.
+The granules should be pretty small if mixed properly.